 1. Further to Ordinance B,XXII,10-12, which shall be read in conjunction with this Regulation, and for the purposes of s.26, Counter-Terrorism and Security Act 2015 (CTSA) and s.
-43, Education (No.2) Act 1986 (E(No.2)A), the following code of practice shall apply to any meeting or event of a like nature, including where appropriate any dinner, to be held on College premises.
-The code of practice shall apply whether the meeting or event is held in a private College room or a public or common room or space; whether held indoors or outdoors; and whether organised by individual students, or by a College club or society, or by external persons or bodies, such as conferences.
+43, Education (No.2) Act 1986 (E(No.2)A), the following code of practice shall apply to any meeting or event of a like nature organised by individual students, or by a College student club or society, including where appropriate any dinner, to be held on College premises.
+The code of practice shall apply whether the meeting or event is held in a private College room or a public or common room or space; and whether held indoors or outdoors.